iiirjb/SPX-Scenario-DashBoard/README.md

 # SPX-Scenario-DashBoard

 A GICs scenario builder for understanding SPX future price outcomes using varied assumptions for forward EPS growth and PE multiples.
+Assume 3 year EPS compounded growth and a current PE 3 years forward.

 ## Description